mozilla-services/socorro/docs/howto.rst

 Run security checks for dependencies
 ====================================

-You can run the crontabber job that checks for security vulnerabilities locally:
+You can run Django command that checks for security vulnerabilities locally:

 ::

-   make dependencycheck
+   $ make shell
+   app@socorro:app/$ socorro-cmd depcheck

 Connect to PostgreSQL Database in local dev environment